Chandrabhole/bhole-demo/README.md

 # bhole-demo
-This is my my first Repository
+This is my first Git Repository.
+Author-- Chandrabhole Singh